 Once every five years, in the second and seventh year of each decade, the Bureau of the Census carries out a detailed census of businesses throughout the United States.
 In between, the Census Bureau carries out a monthly survey of retail sales.
 The government adjusts these figures with foreign trade data to account for exports that are produced in the United States and sold abroad and for imports that are produced abroad and sold here.
 Once every ten years, the Census Bureau conducts a comprehensive survey of housing and residential finance.
 Together, these sources provide the main basis for figuring out what is produced for consumers.

 For investment, the Census Bureau carries out a monthly survey of construction and an annual survey of expenditures on physical capital equipment.

 Since the early 1980s, imports have typically exceeded exports, and so the United States has experienced a trade deficit in most years.
-Indeed, the trade deficit grew quite large in the late 1990s and in the mid-2000s. [link] (b) also shows that imports and exports have both risen substantially in recent decades, even after the declines during the Great Recession between 2008 and 2009.
-As noted before, if exports and imports are equal, foreign trade has no effect on total GDP.
+The trade deficit grew quite large in the late 1990s and in the mid-2000s. [link] (b) also shows that imports and exports have both risen substantially in recent decades, even after the declines during the Great Recession between 2008 and 2009.
+As we noted before, if exports and imports are equal, foreign trade has no effect on total GDP.
 However, even if exports and imports are balanced overall, foreign trade might still have powerful effects on particular industries and workers by causing nations to shift workers and physical capital investment toward one industry rather than another.

 Understanding how to measure GDP is important for analyzing connections in the macro economy and for thinking about macroeconomic policy tools.